xenify-io/litepaper/README.md

 Setting itself apart from traditional decentralised exchanges, Xenify eliminates the need for users to provide liquidity.
 Instead, it operates as a cross-chain aggregator, leveraging APIs to obtain the most favourable exchange rates and minimal fees from multiple decentralised exchanges.
 This approach simplifies the user experience and facilitates seamless single-click transactions across different blockchain networks.

-Users can actively engage with Xenify through a range of functions, including token swaps, burning XEN or USDy, staking or unstaking XNF, and claiming rewards.
+Users can actively engage with Xenify through a range of functions, including token swaps, burning vXEN or vUSDy, staking or unstaking XNF, and claiming rewards.
 The platform not only delivers a smooth experience for users but also actively rewards them for using the protocol through the daily reward cycle distribution.

 This incentive model ensures that Xenify users are consistently recognised for their participation and encourages continued usage of the platform.
 Additionally, users can conveniently monitor their staked XNF and accrued rewards, allowing them to easily claim or unstake their XNF tokens with just a few clicks.
 By adopting this user-centric approach, Xenify remains accessible to both novice and experienced users alike.